ypriverol/github-paper/document/manuscript.md

 service will report how much of the code base and which lines of code are being executed as part of your code tests.
-The Bioconductor project, for example, highly recommends that packages implement unit testing (Supplementary Note, Section 2) to support developers in their package development and maintenance (\url{http://bioconductor.org/developers/unitTesting-guidelines/}), and systematically tests the coverage of all of its packages (\url{https://codecov.io/github/Bioconductor-mirror/}).
-One might also consider generating the documentation upon code/documentation modification (Supplementary Note, Section 3).
+The Bioconductor project, for example, highly recommends that packages implement unit testing (Supplementary File, Section 2) to support developers in their package development and maintenance (\url{http://bioconductor.org/developers/unitTesting-guidelines/}), and systematically tests the coverage of all of its packages (\url{https://codecov.io/github/Bioconductor-mirror/}).
+One might also consider generating the documentation upon code/documentation modification (Supplementary File, Section 3).
 This implies that your projects provide comprehensive documentation so others can understand and contribute back to them.
 For Python or C/C++ code, automatic documentation generation can be done using sphinx